S2E/s2e-old/docs/ImageInstallation.rst

 There are no specific requirements for the OS image to make it runnable in S2E.
 Any x86 32-bit image that boots in vanilla QEMU will work in S2E.
 However, we enumarate a list of tips and optimizations that will make administration easier and symbolic execution faster.
-*These tips should be used as guidelines, and are not mandatory.*
+*These tips should be used as guidelines and are not mandatory.*

 Here is a checklist we recommend to follow: